-Molly Huffman, author of the not yet published Christian memoir God’s Favor, provided this review of former literary agent Mark Malatesta.
+Molly Huffman, author of the Christian memoir God’s Favor (not yet published), provided this review of former literary agent Mark Malatesta.
 Molly worked with Mark, resulting in her being offered representation by literary agents Jim and Joyce Hart with Hartline Literary Agency.
 Scroll below to learn more.
 Click here to see all Mark Malatesta reviews.
 And click here to learn more about Literary Agent Undercover and The Bestselling Author after you read the review about Mark Malatesta below by Molly Huffman.

 Mark Malatesta Review by Molly Huffman

 I just had a call with Jim Hart and his mother Joyce with Hartline Literary Agency, one of the most established and successful literary agencies serving Christian writers and readers, and they offered me representation!

 I am SO grateful for you and your help.
 Jim was very pleased with my proposal.
 He said it was excellent.
 He was like, “Proposals should be like Goldilocks.
 Not too short, not too long.
 Just right.
 And yours was perfect!”

 Jim asked me about the long list of powerful people in my proposal, the ones you showed me how to contact for permission to review my book.
 I was really excited about that part of the proposal, and I would have never thought to do that.

 It’s funny, because I had gotten an email from another agent who was negative about the list of potential endorsers and promotional partners in my proposal.
 She said, “I don’t know what this is…” and she was kind of mean about it.
 I was like, “Okay, delete.”